Manage & Deploy Applications

 Local Network

-Access via the device's local IP address from a browser on the same network.
+Access via the device's local IP address from any machine on the same network.

 Remote Terminal

-Use the Sixfab Connect remote terminal to curl the container from anywhere.
+Use the Sixfab Connect remote terminal to reach the container from anywhere — no local network required.

-Connect a monitor via HDMI and open a browser directly on the device.
+Connect a display directly to the device and open a browser on the device itself.

 Access from Local Network

-If your device is not on the local network, go to the Device tab on the platform and click Open Remote Terminal.
+If the device is not on the local network, go to the Device tab and click Open Remote Terminal.
+Then run:

 curl http://127.0.0.1:30800